 Information about Salt Lake City, an exciting, growing city.

-The Kahlert School of Computing at the University of Utah seeks enthusiastic applicants for the position of Lecturing Professor (at all ranks) beginning in the fall semester of 2024.
+The Kahlert School of Computing at the University of Utah seeks enthusiastic applicants for the position of Lecturing Assistant Professor beginning in the fall semester of 2026.
 This lecturing faculty position is intended to be a long term or permanent position, with possibilities for extended contracts and promotion within the University’s Career Line Faculty structure.

 The qualifications of an ideal candidate include (i) a PhD in computer science or a related field, (ii) a demonstrated proficiency in teaching, and (iii) an interest in curriculum development.
 Lecturing faculty typically teach four courses a year, are heavily involved in university governance and service, and are encouraged to continuously improve their scholastic credentials (e.g., by developing curriculum, employing innovative pedagogical methods, publication, etc.).

-The University of Utah’s Kahlert School of Computing is committed to recruiting, welcoming, and supporting a diverse community of undergraduate and graduate students, postdoctoral candidates, research scientists, staff, and faculty.
-To demonstrate this commitment, we have created the Utah Center for Inclusive Computing to broaden participation in the undergraduate majors (see ucic.cs.utah.edu).
-To build a more diverse and representative faculty, we strongly encourage applications from populations underrepresented in computing, as well as candidates with nontraditional backgrounds.
-The School is also committed to addressing lifestyle priorities and will work with candidates to develop opportunities for spouses and partners.
+The University of Utah’s Kahlert School of Computing is committed to recruiting, welcoming, and supporting a broad community of undergraduate and graduate students, postdoctoral candidates, research scientists, staff, and faculty.
+To demonstrate this commitment, we have created the Utah Center for Broadening Participation in Computing to welcome students from all backgrounds in the undergraduate majors (see https://ucic.cs.utah.edu).
+To build a representative faculty, we strongly encourage applications from populations underrepresented in computing, as well as candidates with nontraditional backgrounds.
+The Kahlert School is also committed to addressing lifestyle priorities and will work with candidates to develop opportunities for partners and family members.

 The University of Utah is an Equal Opportunity/Affirmative Action employer and educator.
 Minorities, women, veterans, and persons with disabilities are strongly encouraged to apply.
 Veterans’ preference is extended to qualified veterans.
 Reasonable disability accommodations will be provided with appropriate notice.
 For additional information about the University’s commitment to equal opportunity and access see: http://www.utah.edu/nondiscrimination/.

-The University of Utah is a Carnegie Research I Institution, and the Kahlert School of Computing is an exciting, growing school with more than a 50-year history of excellence in computer science education, innovation, and research.
-The School encourages collaborative research and curriculum development among its collegial faculty.
-The current faculty of 69 is comprised of 57 tenure-track, 2 research, and 10 lecturing faculty.
-Additional information about the School and our current faculty can be found at http://www.cs.utah.edu.
+The University of Utah is a Carnegie Research I Institution, and the Kahlert School of Computing is an exciting, growing school with a 60-year history of excellence in computing education, innovation, and broad areas of research.
+As the computing landscape evolves, the Kahlert School supports continuous curriculum enhancement among its faculty.
+The current faculty of 70 is comprised of 56 tenure-track, 2 research, and 12 lecturing faculty.
+Additional information about the School and current faculty can be found at https://www.cs.utah.edu.

-The University of Utah’s Kahlert School of Computing is committed to recruiting, welcoming, and supporting a diverse community of undergraduate and graduate students, postdoctoral candidates, research scientists, staff, and faculty.
-To demonstrate this commitment, we have created the Utah Center for Inclusive Computing to broaden participation in the undergraduate majors (see ucic.cs.utah.edu).
-To build a more diverse and representative faculty, we strongly encourage applications from populations underrepresented in computing, as well as candidates with nontraditional backgrounds.
-The School is also committed to addressing lifestyle priorities and will work with candidates to develop opportunities for partners and family members.
+The University of Utah’s Kahlert School of Computing is committed to recruiting, welcoming, and supporting a broad community of undergraduate and graduate students, postdoctoral candidates, research scientists, staff, and faculty.
+To demonstrate this commitment, we have created the Utah Center for Broadening Participation in Computing to welcome students from all backgrounds in the undergraduate majors (see https://ucic.cs.utah.edu).
+To build a representative faculty, we strongly encourage applications from populations underrepresented in computing, as well as candidates with nontraditional backgrounds.
+The Kahlert School is also committed to addressing lifestyle priorities and will work with candidates to develop opportunities for partners and family members.

 Salt Lake City is a desirable place to live, with a vibrant downtown showcasing cultural activities and dining options.
 Utah is renowned for its access to the outdoors, including world-class hiking, skiing and climbing opportunities.
 The University of Utah provides a generous benefits package with a variety of medical and dental plans from which to choose.
 Other important benefits include retirement, tuition reduction, a wellness program, and an Employee Assistance Program.

 A PhD in computer science or a related field is required.
 Candidates are requested to submit a cover letter, CV, 3 references, and statements for research and teaching.
-We also require a one-page statement that describes how the candidate will contribute to fostering an inclusive research and teaching environment in the Kahlert School of Computing (uploaded as “Applicant Document – Other”)
+In your statements, candidates are encouraged to discuss how they will create a welcoming environment for all students.

 The University of Utah is an Equal Opportunity/Affirmative Action employer and educator.
 Minorities, women, veterans, and persons with disabilities are strongly encouraged to apply.
 Veterans’ preference is extended to qualified veterans.
 Reasonable disability accommodations will be provided with appropriate notice.
 For additional information about the University’s commitment to equal opportunity and access see: http://www.utah.edu/nondiscrimination/.